Skip to content

 What language is Egyptian Arabic?

-Egyptian Arabic is a dialect of Arabic.
+Egyptian Arabic is a dialect of the Arabic language.

 Where is Egyptian Arabic spoken?